 - Put an inset sink near worktop joints

-- Position a sink or cooker near or next to opening doors
+- Position kitchen sinks near or next to opening doors

 - Position cookers next to fridges or freezers

 Consult a plumber if you are in doubt about the positioning of a sink or dishwasher as it is not always possible to reposition them – you will need to take into account the positions for waste pipes and drains.